 Although volume, protocol, and application attacks represent the most common forms of DDoS attacks, some attacks fall outside of clean categorization.

 Advanced Persistent DoS (APDoS)

-Advanced Persistent DoS (APDoS) is an attack type used by hackers who want to cause serious damage.
-It uses a variety of the styles of attacks mentioned earlier (HTTP flooding, SYN flooding, etc.) and regularly targets multiple attack vectors that send out millions of requests per second.
+APDoS is an attack type used by hackers who want to cause serious damage.
+It uses a variety of the styles of attacks, such as HTTP flooding, and SYN flooding, and regularly targets multiple attack vectors that send out millions of requests per second.
 APDoS attacks can last for weeks, largely due to the ability of the hacker to switch tactics at any moment and to create diversions to elude security defenses.

 Attackers can deploy many concurrent attacks to cause DDoS.
 For example, an attacker might use a volumetric attack to distract defenders while simultaneously executing a low bandwidth HTTP Flood attack from a different botnet.

 Attackers may discover undisclosed vulnerabilities for applications, protocols, or hardware and execute a DDoS attack.
 When exploiting a new vulnerability, the attack is a zero-day attack.

 Bottom Line: Stopping and Preventing DDoS Attacks

 We understand types of DDoS attacks so that we can stop them.
 A wide variety of resources can be vulnerable to an even wider variety of DDoS attacks.
 Security and operations teams need to work together to balance the accessibility and performance of the resource against its security and risks.

 Redundancy will be critical for defense and recovery from DDoS attacks, but dedicated attackers have been known to attack multiple web servers simultaneously, so load balancers and redundancy will be insufficient.
 Record-setting DDoS attacks make headlines and illustrate the enormous potential volume of web-based DDoS attacks: